garaxer/naturalTwitter/README.md

 TODO:\

+Display data, most users words  in word map.
+Mix the data around so it's split by verb and noun etc.]
+Have a word cloud that changes colour if the word is a noun etc. Keep em seperate.

+Use Azure blob service

+LEARN Dj3s

 Twitter

 For displaying tweets have another route like /tweets which gets the current tweets from the bucket like the chat app instead of passing them to the client